A Note for Uncertain Times

 · One of the most important things you can do is reassure your children that they are safe.
 In such a chaotic time, children need to know they are safe, and that they can trust you as a parent to keep them safe.
-This is hard when you have your own concerns, but the children look to us an anchor.
+This is hard when you have your own concerns, but the children look to parents as an anchor.
 It is a gift we give to those who depend on us.

 A link to valuable Wellness Resources on the CSD Parent Connections site can be found below.